dqops/dqo/docs/reference/yaml/recurring/table-daily-recurring-checks.md

-## TableDailyRecurringCategoriesSpec
+## TableAvailabilityDailyRecurringChecksSpec
-Container of table level daily recurring.
-Contains categories of daily recurring.
+Container of built-in preconfigured data quality checks on a table level that are detecting the table availability.